General Education Policy

 Students will use computer systems or other appropriate forms of technology to achieve educational and personal goals.

 4.1.
-Students will demonstrate proficiency with electronic communications as appropriate to academic and professional use.
+Students will demonstrate proficiency with technological devices and applications in academic and professional settings.

-4.4.
-Students will be able to describe accurately and analyze the impact computer technology has on modern society.
+4.2.
+Students will analyze the impact of emerging technologies on modern society.

 Students will use social science theories and concepts to analyze human behavior and social and political institutions and to act as responsible citizens.

 5.1.
-Students will critically evaluate behavioral or societal issues using theories and concepts from a social science perspective.
+Students will critically evaluate behavioral or societal issues using theories and concepts from a social science discipline.

-5.3.
-Students will demonstrate an understanding of the ways social scientists gather and analyze data, integrate knowledge, and draw conclusions, and will engage with these processes.
+5.2.
+Students will demonstrate an understanding of the ways social scientists gather and analyze data, integrate knowledge, and draw conclusions.

 Students will analyze works in the fields of art, music, or theater; literature; philosophy and/or religious studies; and/or will gain competence in the use of a foreign language.

-6.3.
-Students will use project-based learning to demonstrate an awareness of and critically engage with a range of historical and contemporary performances and visual and literary works and the approaches commonly used to analyze them.
+6.2.
+Students will use project-based learning to critically analyze a range of historical and contemporary artifacts including performances and visual and literary works.

 Students will understand historical events and movements in World, Western, non-Western or American societies and assess their subsequent significance.